 4.2.
 Turbine Unit Operating Range

 4.2.1.
 Turbine unit flow and power output at the lower and upper limits of the ±1% peak efficiency range, and at the operating limit, are defined in Table LGS-6.
+Turbine units will be operated within these ranges according to BPA’s Load Shaping Guidelines (Appendix C), as summarized below.

 4.2.2.
+In-Season (Spring/Summer Spill for Juvenile Fish Passage, April 10 – August 31).
+Turbine units will be operated within ±1% of peak turbine efficiency (1% range), except under limited conditions and durations when turbines may be operated above the 1% range for the use of reserves or for TDG management during high flows (refer to Appendix C for more information).
+All required fish passage spill operations will be met prior to operating turbines above the 1% range.

-In-Season (April 1–October 31).
-As defined in the BPA Load Shaping Guidelines (Appendix C), all units will be operated within ±1% of peak turbine efficiency (1% range) to maximize survival of juvenile fish that pass through the turbines.
-If operation outside the 1% range is necessary, Project personnel shall record the information and provide to BPA on a weekly basis according to the Guidelines.
-Operation outside the 1% range may be necessary to:
+If in-season operation outside the 1% range is necessary, Project personnel shall record the information and provide to BPA on a weekly basis according to the Guidelines.
+In-season operation outside the 1% range may be necessary to:

 Meet BPA load requests made pursuant to BPA's policy, statutory requirements, and Load Shaping Guidelines (Appendix C).

 If the draft tube is to be dewatered (section 4.3.8), the unit will be operated at full load > 1% (or at speed-no-load < 1% if not possible to load) for a minimum of 15 minutes prior to installing tail logs in order to flush fish from the unit.